tosfos/AIsteroids/README.md

 ## License

-This project is provided as-is for educational purposes.
-Feel free to modify, extend, and use it as a learning tool.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Acknowledgments